dapr/proposals/0011-R-multiple_reminders_actors_impl.md

 ![actors_reminders](./resources/0011-R-multiple_reminders_actors_impl/Actors_Reminders_Interface.png)

-Depending on the implementation, it can be decided that all RPCs need to be defined for a Service.
-For example, for the Placement Service which creates and pushes Actor Types v/s Dapr Hosts table information to all sidecars, only table related ReportDaprStatus needs to be an rpc.
+Depending on the implementation, it can be decided what all RPCs need to be defined for a Service.
+For example, for the Placement Service which creates and pushes Actor Types v/s Dapr Hosts table information to all sidecars, only table related to ReportDaprStatus needs to be an rpc.

 Whereas, for a Service, where Actor information is Pulled by sidecars from Actors Service needs some methods like LookupActor or ReportActorDeactivation, which thus form a part of RPCs.